Cat Island, The Bahamas: Landmarks and attractions

 At the top of 63 m Como Hill is Mt.
 Alvernia Hermitage on Mount Alvernia, the highest point in The Bahamas.
 This small stone monastery built by hand by the architect hermit, Father Jerome, is at the peak and accessible by a trek up a steep rocky incline.

 Just south of the Hermitage are the ruins of Armbrister Plantation.

 Armbrister Creek flows into a clear lake called "Boiling Point" or "Boiling Hole" whose tidal conditions cause bubbles and burps, the conditions which lead to folklore of a sea monster below its surface.
 Rays and baby sharks can be found in the lake.
 In addition, numerous birds can be found nesting along its mangrove fringe.

 Located in Bain Town is another lake.
 This 20 m wide 3 m deep lake called Mermaid Hole is said in local folklore to be home to a mermaid that lives amongst the 4 bed holes within that lead to caverns and passageways.

 One of the major attractions in Cat Island Bahamas is the Big Blue Hole near Orange Creek at Dickies Road.
 The hole is very deep and it has a strong undercurrents flowing into the sea.
 Many objects such as dead farm animals tossed into the lake ended up reaching the ocean through its caverns.
-Local folklore says that a monster lived in Big Blue Hole that devours horses.
+Local folklore says that a monster that devours horses lived in Big Blue Hole.
 This folklore is said to still scare local fisherman from venturing too far into this freshwater lake.

 Dickie's Road goes east to Griffin Bat Cave, once a hideout for slaves.

 Sitting atop a ridge alongside the road in the settlement of Old Bight is St. Francis of Assisi Catholic Church, built by Father Jerome, with frescos, engravings and sculptures.

 In the Port Howe area of Cat Island, are the ruins of an 18th-century plantation at Deveaux House mansion.
-It was given to Colonel Andrew Deveaux in 1783 for protecting Nassau from Spanish invasion and occupation.
+It was given to Colonel Andrew Deveaux in 1783 for recapturing Nassau from the Spanish.

 In Knowles, there is a museum called the Columbus World Centre Museum.
 In South Bight there is the childhood home of Sir Sidney Poitier, Academy Award winner.

+Culture

+Cat Island is regarded as the birthplace of rake and scrape music, a traditional Bahamian music genre that features the goombay drum, concertina, and handsaw.
+The music remains a central part of Cat Island’s festivals and communal gatherings.